KxSystems/docs/docs/wp/tick-profiling.md

 ---
-title: Kdb+tick profiling for throughput optimization | White Papers | kdb+ and q documentation
+title: kdb+tick profiling for throughput optimization | White Papers | kdb+ and q documentation
 description: Key factors that influence the performance and throughput of a kdb+ tickerplant, a methodology to profile its performance, and four key areas to control.
 author: Ian Kilpatrick
 date: March 2014